Borg2/Binary-Classification-of-Heart-Disease-using-a-Multi-Layer-Perceptron/README.md

 ### **Model Architecture**

-The neural network model is a [specify the architecture, e.g., sequential model with hidden layers, dropout, activation functions, etc.].
-The model is trained using [specify optimization algorithm, loss function, and metrics].
+The neural network model is a sequential model with hidden layers,  activation functions.
+The model is trained using Adam optimizer

 ### **Usage**